lcase28/pscfInverse/docs/user/source/param/vars/blocklen.rst

 .. summary

-A variable represents the sum of the lengths of all constituent blocks.
+A variable representing the sum of the lengths of all constituent blocks.

 .. summary